pegros/PEG_LWR/help/sfpegCmsContentDisplayCmp.md

 # ![Logo](/media/Logo.png) &nbsp; SFPEG Content  Display

-🚧 This page is still Work In Progress 🚧

 ## Introduction

-This container component provides the ability to display actual richtext of any CMS Content in any page of a site.
+This container component provides the ability to display actual richtext of any CMS Content in any page of a site (i.e. not only in the record pages corresponding to their CMS type).

+As an example, it enables to include CMS managed content as header of an object list page or display 2 or let a few sections of a standard page be managed via CMS.

 ## Site Builder Configuration